dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 The **second** problem is a tendency to never build intermediary PDTs to speed up model builds.

 There is a tendency in Looker to only build views (and therefore PDTs) that are necessary as a component of an explore.
 Often though, it would be beneficial for the speed of your rebuilds to break one long model into a handful of tables and then reference those in a final query. `base_pdt` -> `intermediary_pdt` -> `final_pdt` can often be quicker than if all the logic exists in one final larger table.
-It's not that this can't be done in Looker - it's just that it feel wrong to generate all those views in Looker if they aren't directly for analytics purposes.
+It's not that this can't be done in Looker - it's just that it feel wrong to generate all those views in Looker if they aren't directly for analytics purposes	.

 The workflow described above is common place in dbt.
 Ultimately, it creates a separation between the preparation of data and the LookML that instructs Looker how to expose your final modelled output.

 ## Testing your models

+Another feature that dbt brings to the table is model testing, similar to unit tests present in most software development languages.

+Looker's data governance capabilities are fantastic.
+They ensure that everyone is looking at the same data - the same metrics.
+However, it doesn't ensure that the data feeding those metrics is correct.
+If someone makes a mistake in the SQL, everyone is still looking at the same metric, that metric just isn't accurate anymore.

+Imagine the following situation.
+You use Salesforce as your CRM and you have a LookML view called `sf_account`:

 {{< highlight sql >}}